Threshold (1981 video game)

 Threshold is a space-themed fixed shooter written by Warren Schwader and Ken Williams for the Apple II and published by On-Line Systems in 1981.
-Inspired by Sega's Astro Blaster arcade video game, Threshold introduces many enemy ship types and wave formations as the game progresses.
-Reviewers found the variety distinguished the game from the many similar shoot 'em ups.
+Based on Sega's Astro Blaster arcade video game, Threshold introduces many enemy ship types and wave formations as the game progresses.
+Reviewers found the variety distinguished the game from similar shoot 'em ups.

-Ports to other systems were released on ROM cartridge: Atari 8-bit family and VIC-20 in 1981, Commodore 64 in 1983, and ColecoVision and Thomson computers in 1984.
+Ports to other systems were released on ROM cartridge: Atari 8-bit computers and VIC-20 in 1981, Commodore 64 in 1983, and ColecoVision and Thomson computers in 1984.
 An Atari 2600 adaptation was published by Tigervision in 1982.
+It is unique in allowing the player's ship to move vertically.

 Schwader also wrote the 1983 Apple II platform game Sammy Lightfoot.

 Gameplay

-The player controls the spaceship Threshold, using its laser weapon to destroy waves of alien attackers.
+The player moves a spaceship, the Threshold, left and right along the botton of the screen and uses its laser weapon to destroy waves of aliens attacking from above.
 When a wave is eliminated, another appears.
 As in Astro Blaster, firing the laser increases its temperature, and it cools when not in use.
-If the temperature bar fills completely, then the weapon cannot be used until it fully cools.
-Once per ship, pulling back on the joystick activates a "warp drive" that slows the action down.
+If the temperature bar fills completely, then the weapon is disabled until it fully cools.
+Once per ship, pulling back on the joystick activates a "warp drive" that briefly slows the action.

+In the Atari 2600 conversion, the ship can be freely moved in eight directions in the lower portion of the screen, but lacks the warp drive ability.